pmatsinopoulos/pmatsinopoulos.github.io/source/_posts/2018-03-04-scraping-a-web-page-or-writing-automated-system-tests-using-ruby.markdown

 categories: ["Ruby"]
 ---

-## My New Blog Post in Tech Career Booster - Scraping a Web Page or Writing Automated System Tests Using Ruby
+## My New Blog Post in Tech Career Booster

 Scraping a Web page or writing automated system tests is a very popular and much-needed skill in Web development.
 [Read my new blog post here](https://www.techcareerbooster.com/blog/scraping-a-web-page-or-writing-automated-system-tests-using-ruby?utm_source=pmatsinopoulos_blog&utm_medium=new_blog_post&utm_campaign=blog_post_scraping_automated_tests) in doing that using Ruby.